Lighthouse Friends Home Page

-Aerial view of Sakonnet Lighthouse
+Aerial view of Sakonnet Lighthouse in 1944

 Photograph courtesy U.S. Coast Guard

-Sakonnet Point wasn't the easiest duty for a lighthouse keeper.
+Sakonnet Lighthouse wasn’t the easiest duty for a keeper.
 Lucius E. Chadwick battled a constant series of steep swells as he struggled to row his small boat 800 yards in the bitter January cold to his new post.
 The cramped accommodations in the tower were not to his liking, and after climbing the wooden staircase to the lantern room, he looked out at the ice-cold waters and promptly returned to land and resigned the appointment that he had accepted just two days previously.

 While the keepers did not always appreciate the lighthouse, it was definitely appreciated by mariners relying on the beacon in foul weather.
-The following poem by Lydia Avery Coonley, published in The New England Magazine of August, 1897, captures the importance of the lighthouse.
+The following poem by Lydia Avery Coonley, published in The New England Magazine of August 1897, captures the importance of the lighthouse.

 SAKONNET LIGHT